jjmedinaariza/modelling_book/docs/01-intro.md

       share_vote_trump             0          51       51    0.49     0.12     0.04     0.41     0.49     0.57      0.7
      share_white_poverty           0          51       51    0.092    0.025    0.04     0.075    0.09      0.1     0.17

 Apart from summary statistics, last semester we discussed a variety of ways to graphically display variables.
 In week 3 we covered scatterplots, a graphical device to show the relationship between two quantitative variables.
 I don't know if you remember the amount of point and click you had to do in Excel for getting this done.
 If not you can review the notes [here](https://rawgit.com/maczokni/MSCD/master/Lesson_3.html#visualising-the-differences-between-groups).

 There's also many different ways of producing graphics in R. In this course we rely on a package called *ggplot2*.
-It is already in the clusters, but if you are using your own laptop will need to install it first.
+It is already in the clusters, but if you are using your own laptop will need to install it first and then load it.

 ```r